 HOW TO REQUEST NEW TITLES

-Send new title requests to the Library Liaison in your department.
+Send new title requests to the Library Liaison in your department as well as the Librarian working with your Liaison.
 Find your Library Liaison here.
-If your liaison is not available please contact Hollis Near, (206) 726-5040.
+If your liaison is not available please contact Bridget Nowlin, 206-726-5126.

 Selection criteria from the Collection Development Policy will apply.